AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What We Like Most:

 Founded in 1922, State Farm has grown to become the largest auto insurer in the United States by providing fair insurance coverage at affordable prices.
-Not only does it have a good reputation, but the company has local agents ready to help you in all 50 states.
+Not only does it have a good reputation, but the company has local agents ready to help you in 48 states.

-Suppose you’re a driver with a permit working up to becoming a fully licensed driver.
-State Farm is easy to contact, offers a wide range of coverages, and provides significant discounts for those learning to drive — including young drivers.
+State Farm is a great option for teen drivers with a permit working up to becoming fully licensed drivers.
+State Farm is easy to contact, offers a wide range of coverages, and provides significant discounts for those learning to drive.

 • pro